Registering to Vote

 - A picture ID from a university, college or technical college coupled with a fee receipt containing the student’s current address

-- A picture ID from a university, college, or technical institute coupled with an on-campus housing list provided by the university, college, or technical institute to the municipal clerk prior to the election showing the current address of the student that denotes United States citizenship
+- A picture ID from a university, college, or technical institute coupled with an on-campus housing list provided by the university, college, or technical institute to the municipal clerk prior to the election showing the current address of the student

 - A real estate tax bill or receipt for the current year or the year preceding the date of the election

 - A residential lease that is effective for a period that includes Election Day, except for first time voters registering by mail